Knjazevac, Central Serbia, Serbia

 Very nice experience so far

-I love and adore: tobacco, beer (my dream is to try all the beers from around the world), women, girls, coffee,hitch-hiking, listening to live music high-quality music (jazz, blues, soul, live concerts of music that direction),cooking,art photo, photography,snorkeling,collecting banknotes from various countries in small paper denominations,people open mind and understanding when it comes to life , nudism, naturalism, all natural things, feelings and desires. meet people and a culture of all peoples and nationalities,teach you and other languages and customs of other cultures and nations..........
+I love and adore: tobacco, beer (my dream is to try all the beers from around the world), women, girls, coffee,hitch-hiking, listening to live music high-quality music (jazz, blues, soul, live concerts of music that direction),cooking,art photo, photography,snorkeling,collecting banknotes from various countries in small paper denominations,people open mind and understanding when it comes to life , nudism, naturalism, loved be naked at home and out side all natural things, feelings and desires. meet people and a culture of all peoples and nationalities,teach you and other languages and customs of other cultures and nations..........

 Email : email@example.com